 5th Annual PARK(ing) It On Sherman on Friday, September 20, 2019 from 4-9pm

 MARK YOUR CALENDARS!
 The 5th annual PARK(ing) It On Sherman event will take place on the 1400 block of Sherman on Friday, September 2oth from 4-9pm.
 An event has been created on Facebook: https://www.facebook.com/events/656907818028625/ More details will be added once they have been confirmed.
 Please help us out by sharing the information with your friends and colleagues, and inviting them to the Facebook event!
 We will be sending out an email with volunteer needs and a link to SignUpGenius soon.
 Please add your name to the volunteer list if you haven’t done so already.

 There are varying levels of sponsorship available for this event.
 If you are interested in being a sponsor, please contact Nicole Kahler at Nicole@cda2030.org or (208) 415-0112.
 See Sponsorship Levels and details in the PARK(ing) It On Sherman 2019 Sponsor Flyer.

 To learn more about the East Sherman project please use the links below:

-Thank you to the sponsors and volunteers who made the 4th annual PARK(ing) It On Sherman possible!
+Thank you to the sponsors and volunteers who made the 4th annual PARK(ing) It On Sherman in 2018 possible!